Hecate, Goddess of Psychic Intuition in Mature Women

 As women grow older, they have had more opportunities to learn from experience and to trust and pay attention to what comes to them through psychic or intuitive perceptions.

 Hecate, the Triple Goddess

 The Third Stage of Womanhood

 But some can actually be aware they have healing ability in their hands, or perceive energy fields around organs, or have telepathic connections with their patients.
 When this gets noticed, the gifted person will probably just say it was “professional intuition”, which is true in a way.
-I know that the chiropractor I see has these abilities, as he has helped me in so many ways for twenty-five years, although we have never spoken of this except for my comments about his “magic fingers.”
+I know that the chiropractor I see has these abilities, as he has helped me in so many ways for thirty years, although we have never spoken of this, except for my comments about his “magic fingers.”

 For a midwife to ease labor was a sin against a mean spirited God.
 Women feared pregnancy so much it actually led to desperate ways to try to avoid it or abort an unexpected one.
 Yet Woman is still the one who bears all this blame, when she suffers so to bring life into the world, and to nurture it as it grows.